ibm-cloud-docs/containers/storage-portworx.md

 ## Getting help and support
 {: #portworx_help_sup}

 If you run into an issue with using Portworx, you can open an issue in the [Portworx Service Portal](https://pure1.purestorage.com/support){: external}.
 You can also submit a request by sending an e-mail to `support@purestorage.com`.
-If you don't have an account on the Portworx Service Portal, send an e-mail to `support@purestorage.com` or see [requeset access](https://purestorage.force.com/customers/CustomerAccessRequest){: external}.
+If you don't have an account on the Portworx Service Portal, send an e-mail to `support@purestorage.com` or see [request access](https://purestorage.force.com/customers/CustomerAccessRequest){: external}.
 You can also [gather logging information](/docs/containers?topic=containers-portworx#portworx_logs) before opening a support ticket.

 ### Gathering logs
 {: #portworx_logs}